stone-zeng/stone-zeng.site/_posts/2020-08-28-modular-tensor-category.md

 For the composition of two morphisms $f$ and $g$, we use two consecutive boxes:

 ![composition](/images/category-theory/composition.svg){:.invert}{:style="max-width: 180px;"}

+Note that in our convention, these diagrams should be read *from top to bottom*, as the arrows indicate.
+The direction will be significant when we meet the dual of objects (see below).

 There are some special cases of morphisms: